 Unallocated Future Expenses.
-The portion of estimated cost required to meet a specified confidence level that has not been allocated to the specific project WBS sub-elements because the probabilistic estimate includes risks and uncertainties.
+The portion of estimated cost required to meet a specified confidence level that has not been allocated to the specific project WBS sub-elements because the NPR 7120.5F -- AppendixA Page 68 of 149 probabilistic estimate includes risks and uncertainties.
 For additional information on UFE, see the NASA Space Flight Program and Project Management Handbook.